 • Low blood pressure, light-headedness, salt craving – the mineralocorticoids hormones secreted by the adrenal regulate this function.
 A common symptom is getting light headed when rising.

 • Low blood sugar – this commonly known as being “hangry.”
 Cortisol needs to be secreted to regulate blood sugar.

 • Multiple allergies/ sensitivities – this person usually reacts to most things and usually has to eat a very restrictive diet.
 Cortisol (think cortisone) in an anti-inflammatory hormone and when deficient it can’t keep excessive immune responses in check.
-Low immunity and infections
+Low immunity and frequent infections.

 • Un-resolving inflammation – same as above